TritonDataCenter/triton-go/README.md

 ```

 Each top level package, `account`, `compute`, `identity`, `network`, all have
-their own seperate client.
+their own separate client.
 In order to initialize a package client, simply pass
 the global `triton.ClientConfig` struct into the client's constructor function.

 ```go